 An estimate by the US Department of Labor shows that these following 25 jobs will be the fastest growing occupations in America between 2010 and 2020.

 - Heavy, Tractor-Trailer, Semi Truck Drivers and Owner Operators -- These jobs are increasing markedly in 2014 and have remained in high demand.

-- Engineers and Technicians - IT, Evironmental, Manufacturing, and Aerospace.
+- Engineers and Technicians in IT, Environmental, Manufacturing, and Aerospace.
 This includes computer software developers of all sorts.

 - Registered Nurses, Licensed Practical Nurses, and Licensed Vocational Nurses

-- Trademan's Helpers: Includes many construction tradesmen like brickmasons, blockmasons, stonemasons, and tile and marble setters
+- Trademan's Helpers: Includes many construction tradesmen like brickmasons, blockmasons, stonemasons, tile and marble setters, insulation workers.

 - Occupational Therapy Assistants